 4. Yoga everywhere

-Anyway, you walk a couple metres to your choice of yoga class.
+Anyway, you walk a couple of meters to your choice of yoga class.
 You start your day stretching, breathing, sweating, and meditating amongst a group of fresh-faced beautiful fellow human beings.
-All enjoying the uncountable benefits of yoga together.
+All enjoy the uncountable benefits of yoga together.

 Try to have a bad day after this start.
 You can’t.
 This is the peak.